Agent Skills: PR Pilot

 2. Review Loop

-2.1 Run Local Claude Review and Wait for CI
+2.1 Run Local Claude Review and Wait

 2.2 Run PR Review Fixer

-• HAS_ISSUES: There were blockers, critical, or major items that were fixed and pushed.
+• HAS_ISSUES: blockers/critical/major items were fixed and pushed.
 Another round is needed.

 2.3 Evaluate and Repeat

-• CLEAN: Proceed to merge.
+• CLEAN: proceed to merge.

+Cap the loop at 5 iterations.
+If still not clean after 5 rounds, inform the user and stop.
+Do not merge.
 If a Transit ticket is tracked, add a comment: "Automated review loop did not converge after 5 iterations — manual review needed."

 3. Rebase and Merge